 Sony G Tough Memory Card Benchmarks

-Typically when testing the Sony G Tough cards with in-cameras buffer tests, it’s usually one of the top-performing cards alongside the Sandisk Extreme Pro.
+When testing the Sony G Tough cards with in-camera buffer tests, it’s usually one of the top-performing cards alongside the Sandisk Extreme Pro.
 To see how this card performs in-camera or to compare it to other cards, see our SD memory card comparisons.

 Card Name | USB-C Write | USB-C Read |